 5. Schweriner Castle (Schwerin):

 In the 1500s most of the castle was rebuilt, greatly expanding the grounds.
 Duke Friedrich Franz II remodeled the castle into what you see today in 1850.
 He worked off as much of the original rooms as he could while expanding Schweriner Castle into a grand 653 room palace.
 Seeing the castle over the lake and touring the vast gardens are an amazing way to spend part of a day.

 Visiting Hours: Tuesday-Sunday 10am-5pm, stays open until 6pm in Summer.
 Cost: 6€ per Adult or 10€ for a Family ticket.
 Castle Website: (HERE).

-About Reichsburg Castle: As a tiny village of 5000 residents clinging to the wine terraced banks of the Mosel River, Cochem is an unreal Medieval town.
-The rows of colorful houses are dominated by the Gothic tower of the Cochem Imperial Castle perched high above.
-While the was restored in the 1800s after previously being damaged by the French, large sections from the original castle remain which date all the way back to the 1100s!
-The Castle gained Imperial status when King Conrad III, Germany’s 1st King, stayed here in 1151.
-The Cochem Imperial Castle has remained true to its roots and now holds great ghost tours, a knight’s meal, and a Medieval feast.
-To put your visit over the top, consider staying at the Burghotel which is filled full are knight’s armor and has Medieval themed rooms.
+About Reichsburg Castle: As a tiny village of 5,000 residents clinging to the wine terraced banks of the Mosel River, Cochem is an unreal Medieval town.
+The rows of colorful houses are dominated by the Gothic tower of the Cochem Imperial Castle (Reichsburg) perched high above which dates back to in 1000 AD.
+While the castle was restored in the 1800s after previously being damaged by the French, large sections from the original castle remain.
+This may be the smallest of the fortresses to make out top castles to visit in Germany list, but it is definitely one of the best.

 Castle Website: (HERE).